-These amazing banana blueberry oatmeal muffins are a little bit healthy, a little bit decadent and won’t last a hot second in your house!
-The flavors of banana, blueberries, a touch of cinnamon and a sweet, crunchy topping, all make these muffins irresistible!
-And they come together in one bowl! #winning
+These amazing banana blueberry oatmeal muffins are a little bit healthy, a little bit decadent, and won’t last a hot second in your house!
+The flavors of banana, blueberries, a touch of cinnamon, and a sweet, crunchy topping, make these muffins irresistible!
+And they come together in one bowl with simple ingredients!

-Need another “healthy’ish” treat??!
-You have got to try my Easy Oatmeal Cookies without Butter–you’ll be shocked how yummy they are!
+And if you’re looking for another treat – try my Easy Oatmeal Cookies without Butter–you’ll be shocked how yummy they are!

 Need a more decadent muffin?
-You HAVE to try these White Chocolate and Raspberry Muffins!
-And if you have any leftover blueberries, try these soft and chewy Blueberry Cookies with White Chocolate Chips!
+These White Chocolate and Raspberry Muffins are your answer!
+And if you have any leftover blueberries, be sure to make these soft and chewy Blueberry Cookies with White Chocolate Chips!

 WHY YOU’LL LOVE THIS RECIPE

 - They are super easy to make–everything comes together in just one bowl!